upstash/chatbox/README.md

-# Free Live Chat Widget for Next.js Apps
+# ChatBox Widget for Next.js Apps

 Create a ChatBox Widget for your Next.js site like Intercom live chat.
 When your website's visitor starts a session, the chat link is sent to your Slack channel.